Charlie9009/CI_MS1_MYGYM/README.md

 * As a site owner I want the customer to feel it's worth signing up for the service.

+## User goals

+* As a user I want to increase my well being.

+* As a user I want to feel inspired to workout when navigating the web page.

+* As a user I want to build muscles in a safe and effective way.

+* As a user I want to relate to the brand.

+* As a user I want to feel that I can trust the personal trainers from watching their videos.

+* As a user I want to see and feel results by using the service.

+* As a user I want to be able to easily find contact info and location of the gym.

+* As a user I want to be able to find the schedule and book sessions.

 ## Features

 * **Navigation bar, Footer section**